Want to learn more?

 It has a variety of accommodation and animals and we picked it because it seemed like the easiest way for us to have our safari experience.
 There’s also no risk of malaria which was important to us.

-It’s also very close to Sun City which is a fun place to visit (especially with kids) as well.
+It’s also very close to Sun City which is a fun place to visit (especially with kids) as well (you can read about that here).

 We are happy we chose to visit this park.
 It really was the perfect combination of everything for us.